mbanting/meteor-cordova-accounts-resume/README.md

 # mbanting:cordova-accounts-resume

-Ensures user sessions are resumed successfully on Meteor Cordova apps.
+Ensures users stay authenticated on a Meteor Cordova app, even if the user switches apps or the device shuts down.

 ## Installation